mkaesz/clickhouse-multi-dc-federation/README.md

 # ClickHouse Multi-DC Federation

-- Three independent ClickHouse clusters - one per DC (FRA, MUC, HAM)
+- Three independent ClickHouse clusters - one per DC (FRA, MUC, HAM) on Kubernetes deployed with CLickHouse Operator.
 - Cross-DC access is via query-level federation only; no replication or Raft ever crosses a DC boundary.
+- All intra-cluster traffic is fully encrypted.

 ---